BareMetal Logic Documentation

 Software Rasterizer

 A lightweight CPU-based triangle rasterizer renders voxels as shaded cubes using barycentric coordinate interpolation with depth testing.
-The implementation prioritizes simplicity and portability over raw performance.
+I prioritized simplicity and portability over raw performance (like using OpenGL).

 The algorithm proceeds in five steps: